evans-kithinji/alx-system_engineering-devops/0x00-shell_basics/README.md

 5. A script to display current directory contents, using Long format with user and group IDs displayed numerically And hidden files (starting with .)
 6. A script that creates a directory named my_first_directory in the /tmp/ directory.
 7. A script that moves the file betty from /tmp/ to /tmp/my_first_directory
+8. A script that deletes the file betty in /tmp/my_first_directory